Skip to Main Content

 Lendzi: Best for loan variety

-Overview: Lendzi helps small businesses find traditional and alternative financing by matching you with lenders from its pool of 60 lending partners.
+Overview: Lendzi helps small businesses find traditional and alternative financing by matching you with lenders from its pool of more than 60 lending partners.
 You can apply with Lendzi through a single application and see which lenders provide you with the best loan terms.
 Plus, you won’t take a hit to your credit score, making the initial process a no-brainer.

 OnDeck: Best for fair credit